 Venue: Burnley Town Hall

-To approve as a correct record the minutes of the previous Standards Hearing Panel meeting on the 23rd July 2019.
+To approve as a correct record the Minutes of the meeting held on 3rd July 2018.

 Reasons for decision